INFLATION, THE HIDDEN TAX

 Inflation is actually an old, secret method of taxing the people without their knowledge.
 This may sound strange because no one talks about inflation as a tax.
 However, I will explain.

 When extra money is printed up and put into circulation, it costs the government very little.
 The only cost is that of printing.
-Each paper bill of any denomination from $!
-To $1,000 or more costs less than fifty cents to manufacture.
+Each paper bill of any denomination from $1 To $1,000 or more costs less than fifty cents to manufacture.
+So it is almost free money for the government.

-They can then lavish it on schools, roads, welfare, farm susidies, high salaries for government workers or anything else they wish.
 They just run the printing press and it suddenly exists.
 It seems like they can create value out of nothing.
 It is wonderful for the government, which is why most governments do it all the time.
 Most nations, by the way, do it far more than the United States.
 We are not used to inflation, but in other nations of Africa and Asia, it is business as usual.

-Now, if the government gave its new printed money to each of us to spend, it wouldnÕt be so bad.
-Then at least we would all have more of the diulted or less valuable money.
-But they do not do this, as a rule.
-They give it only to those people, companies or causes that they want to.
+If the government gave its new printed money to each of us to spend, it wouldnÕt be so bad.
+Then at least we would all have more of the diluted or less valuable money.
+But they never do this, as a rule.
+They give it their favored friends and projects.
 Everyone else is just cheated out of some of their wealth.
+This is indeed a sneaky way to tax people because:

 á It happens so slowly that few people see it.

-á It is hidden, as there are no tax forms to fill out or taxes added to your purchases or phone bills.
+á It is hidden, as there are no tax forms to fill out or taxes added to your purchases or bills.

 á Unlike other taxes, no one seems to force you to pay up on April 15 or any other day

 á People actually feel richer because often their salary and the price of their house goes up.
 In fact, many actually have more money, but of course all that cash is worth less.
-It is really just a compensation for inflation.

 á Inflation does not require any new laws that people could debate and vote down.
 Thus it happens silently and secretly.